CONTEMPORARY SHAKESPEARE - 2020/1

 This module introduces students to a range of creative and critical strands and debates related to contemporary Shakespearean performance.
 These may include global and intercultural Shakespeare, adaptations on stage and screen, applied Shakespeare, gender - and colour-blind Shakespeare, cultural politics and ethics.
 Drawing on relevant critical debates on how and why Shakespeare is performed today within diverse and multicultural societies, students will be able to engage with case-studies of UK and international productions and artists.
 The module will pay attention to key terms such as diversity, diaspora, hybridity and inclusivity and enable students to draw on these in informed critical analysis and discussion.

 Guildford School of Acting

 Module cap (Maximum number of students): N/A

 • Adapted Shakespeare, stage and screen

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate their knowledge and understanding of contemporary creative and critical strands related to contemporary Shakespeare performance through detailed and informed analysis of case-studies.
-The first assignment (weight 30%) allows students to articulate, share and debate their initial research focus and ideas within small groups before a joint presentation to the rest of the class.
-This exercise and the subsequent tutor feedback will help them to further develop the research for their essays (weight 70%)

 Thus, the summative assessment for this module consists of: